FrankOrac/EdracMental/replit.md

 - Institution settings limited to content management, exam preferences, and notifications
 - Proper authentication middleware ensuring institution users can only access their own data

-## July 19, 2025 - Final Replit Migration with Enhanced Demo Login - COMPLETED
+## July 19, 2025 - Complete Replit Migration with Codebase Optimization - COMPLETED
 - ✅ Successfully migrated project from Replit Agent to standard Replit environment
 - ✅ Created PostgreSQL database and connected all environment variables
 - ✅ Successfully pushed database schema using Drizzle ORM